 Landing your first job after medical office training is a major accomplishment.
-But next comes the real challenge!
-Settling into your new role, learning how the medical team likes things done, and of course, getting to know the patients you'll be working with.
+But next comes the real challenge: settling into your new role, learning how the medical team likes things done, and of course, getting to know the patients you'll be working with.

 It's a time of transition and learning, but also an opportunity to put into practice everything you've learned during MOA training.
-Specifically what kinds of challenges can you expect to face as a freshly graduated, newly employed medical office administrator?
+So what kinds of challenges can you expect to face as a freshly graduated, newly employed medical office administrator?

 1. Adapting to established medical office procedures